5 Essential Contract Terms | Libby Smith

 Severability

-Including a severability clause in your contract ensures that if a court would ever find that one part of your contract is invalid, illegal, void, incapable of being enforced, or against public policy that the other terms and provisions of the contract are thrown out, then a court may throw the entire contract out with it.
+Including a severability clause in your contract ensures that if a court found that one part of your contract is invalid, illegal, void, incapable of being enforced, or against public policy that the other terms and provisions of the contract are thrown out, then a court may throw the entire contract out with it.
 This clause ensures that if a minor, or non-material, component of the contract is deemed unenforceable then the rest of the deal may continue as the parties intended.

 Integration